ashutosh118/Chat-Application-Cipher-Schools/README.md

 # Chat-Application-Cipher-Schools
-A chat application using React js components are in master branch.
+A chat application using React js components named as 'client' and 'server' are in master branch.